 We need everyone’s help to keep all children, the staff, family members and our community safe.
 Masks are required for all adults and children in school settings and for arrival and pick-up.

 Classrooms will have sanitizing/cleaning products that can be used to clean surfaces as needed.
 Common areas will be cleaned throughout the day, including frequently touched surfaces and doors.
-Additional cleaning will include fogging with approved disinfectant at the end of each day.

 Student Arrival and Transportation (Including Riding the Bus)

-For students traveling to school by bus, a daily health screening must be conducted for every student prior to boarding the bus.
+For students traveling to school by bus, a daily health screening must be conducted at home for every student prior to boarding the bus.
 Parents are asked to supervise their student(s) until they have been allowed on the bus.
 Masks are required for all individuals at bus stops and on the bus.
 Students will have assigned seats and will be spaced out on the bus to provide physical distance.
 School buses will be cleaned and disinfected following health guidance and will be supplied with hand sanitizer.

 Student Schedules and Attendance